Medically reviewed by Aimee Paik, MD

 Still have a few questions about hydroquinone and how it’s used?
 When it comes to your skin, don’t be shy about asking for more information.
 Read through the answers to these frequently asked questions about hydroquinone below to clear up any doubts before adding it to your daily routine.

 Prescription use of hydroquinone is approved by the FDA.
 As of September 2020, however, over-the-counter use of hydroquinone was banned by the FDA.
 This was due, in large part, to prolonged overuse and subsequent concerns about serious skin conditions such as ochronosis.
-Hydroquinone should be used carefully according to the specific instructions provided to you by your dermatologist.
+Hydroquinone should be used carefully according to the specific instructions provided to you by your dermatology provider.

 Make sure to check for any allergic reactions to hydroquinone by testing it out on a small patch of skin first.
 You should also avoid using hydroquinone in combination with any other skin-bleaching products.